ArchKudo/JavaInCollege/README.md

 			   **
 				*
 	3. Write a Java program to check whether a given number is prime or not.(See Programs/WhetherPrime.java)
-	4. Write a Java program to find the reverse of a given number.
+	4. Write a Java program to find the reverse of a given number.(See Programs/ReverseInt.java)

 ## 4. Class implementation in Java